 I can no longer allow my kids to watch morning shows until 9 am while I get things done – or while I enjoy my breakfast in the dining room alone.
 Now I have to get up, get the kids showered and dressed, and be out the door by 8:45 am, which probably doesn’t seem too early to most of you, but we are NOT morning people in this house.
 None of us are, so 8:45 am is early for us.

 Anyway, the other day, my mom called and asked if she could submit a recipe request.
 I immediately said YES, I love getting recipe requests – so if you have any please send them my way.
-She asked if I could make her a Paleo apple crumble since it was apple season.
+She asked if I could make her apple crumble since it was apple season.

 What a great idea!
 And she was right – apples and back-to-school go together like peas and carrots (as the saying goes)!
 Plus, here in Utah there are apple orchards all over and we can go to stands on the side of the road and buy apples and they are way, way better than apples you can buy in the store.
 They don’t even compare at all.